IT-Bill/it-bill.github.io/content/en/authors/admin/_index.md

 highlight_name: true
 ---

-I'm on an exciting journey at Southern University of Science and Technology (<a href="https://sustech.edu.cn"><strong>SUSTech</strong></a>), diving deep into Computer Science and Technology.
+I'm on an exciting journey at Southern University of Science and Engineering (<a href="https://sustech.edu.cn"><strong>SUSTech</strong></a>), diving deep into Computer Science and Engineering.
 I've got a passion for mixing up <strong>Software Engineering with Artificial Intelligence</strong>.
 <br>
 Presently, I am serving as a Visiting Researcher at <a href="https://whu.edu.cn">Wuhan University</a>.